 - Take Action

-Not recommended under 15 due to adult themes, sex scenes, coarse language and drug use
+Not suitable under 15; parental guidance to 15 (adult themes, sex scenes, coarse language, drug use)

 This topic contains:

 |Children under 15||Not suitable due to adult themes, such as substance abuse, mental illness, addiction and suicide.
 Also, frequent coarse language.|

 |Children aged 15||Parental guidance recommended due to adult themes, such as substance abuse, mental illness, addiction and suicide.
 Also, frequent coarse language.|

 |Children aged 16 and over||Ok for this group, but contains issues that parents may wish to discuss with teens.|